mpsilfve/gradation/LSTM_hidden_states/README.md

 \end{adjustbox}
 ```

+## Additional experiments to run

+### Activation scaling experiments

+We run activation scaling experiments as a direct test of the influence of a particular hidden state on gradation.
+So far, we've extracted the top-20 states associated with gradation from model 3 and scaled those by factors -6, -5, ..., -1, 0 and 1.
+We applied the model on the set of all forms undergoing gradation from the dev data `data/gradating_src.txt` then computed accuracy w.r.t. two "gold standard" files `data/gradating_src.txt` and `data/non_gradating_trg.txt`.
+The first file contains the correct gold standard output forms like _laukun_ for the nominative _laukku_ which have undergone gradation.
+The second file contains forms like _laukkun_ which are correct apart from the fact that gradation did not apply.

+We would still need to:
+1. Run scaling experiments using 1, 5, 10, and 15 top-states in addition to 20.
+1. Run experiment on other models than 3.

 ## Heatmaps for various states (produced by `plot_activation_heat_map.py`)

 ### Model 3, State 487 (highest overall activation for gradation for k, p and t)